Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 and displays the results.

 Mocha **doesn't** handle assertions.
-Instead it allows you to define your own assertions or use your favorite library
+Instead it allows you to define your own assertions or use your favorite library.

 ## What's an Assertion?

-**Assertion**
+- **Assertion**
   1. a confident and forceful statement of fact or belief.
   2. the action of stating something or exercising authority confidently and forcefully.

 In software tests an assertion states what you expect and fails when the results are not correct.